sasqwatch/yawast/README.md

 * Common Vulnerabilities
 * Missing Security Headers

-#### Why?

-Because.

 This is meant to provide a easy way to perform initial analysis and information discovery.
 It's not a full testing suite, and it certainly isn't Metasploit.
 The idea is to provide a quick way to perform initial data collection, which can then be used to better target further tests.
+It is especially useful when used in conjunction with Burp Suite (via the `--proxy` parameter).

 #### Tests